Crypto Tax Calculator

 - Enter your selling price — the total amount you received (or the current market value if estimating unrealized gains).

-- Select your holding period — short-term or long-term, as this significantly affects tax rates in many countries.
+- Select your holding period — short-term or long-term, as this significantly affects estimated tax rates in many countries.

 - Review your results — see your estimated capital gain, applicable tax rate, and estimated tax owed.